-MOD has committed to a comprehensive exploration program across all its project areas in Botswana.
+A comprehensive exploration program across all MOD's project areas is currently underway in Botswana.
 The Company holds a dominant position in the Kalahari Copper Belt with prospective copper and silver licences at various stages of exploration.

 Julian Hanna, Managing Director of MOD Resources, explains the major drilling campaign currently underway at the T3 Dome Complex.